unbit/uwsgi-docs/Spooler.rst

    /spool/xtask
    /spool/ztask

-remember, priorities only works for subdirectory named as 'numbers' and you need the ``--spooler-ordered`` option.
+Remember, priorities only work for subdirectories named as 'numbers' and you need the ``--spooler-ordered`` option.

 The uWSGI spooler gives special names to tasks so the ordering of enqueuing is always respected.